Nevado del Quindío

-The Nevado del Quindío is an inactive volcano located in the Central Cordillera of the Andes in central Colombia.
-The summit marks the tripoint of the departments of Risaralda, Quindío and Tolima, and is also the highest point of the departments of Risaralda and Quindío.
-The mountain is one of the highest peaks in the Los Nevados National Natural Park, which is a wildlife sanctuary.
+The Nevado del Quindío, also known as Volcán Paramillo del Quindío or simply Paramillo del Quindío, is an inactive volcano located in the Central Cordillera of the Andes in central Colombia.
+The summit marks the tripoint of the departments of Risaralda, Tolima, and Quindío, and is the highest point of the latter.
+The mountain is the fourth highest peak in Los Nevados National Natural Park among those with a topographic prominence exceeding 300 meters.
 There are no historical records of any eruption.
 The andesitic volcano is located on top of the Palestina Fault.

-The snow fields and glaciers in the mountain are decreasing in a progressive way, about ten percent annually since the first scientific measures in the late 1980s, presumably because of global warming.
+The mountain formerly had glaciers, which disappeared in the second half of the 20th century due to changing climatic conditions associated with global warming.
+Presently there is no permanent ice, only intermittent snow.
+The mountain's alternative designation as "paramillo" (like paramo, a high-elevation area of sparse vegetation exposed to wind, rain, and cold) reflects this new reality, whereas the term "nevado" inaccurately implies continuous snow cover.

-The mountain offers beautiful landscapes, attracting touristic visits all the year.
+The mountain area offers beautiful landscapes, attracting touristic visits all the year.
 The lower part is a cloud forest habitat, rich in endemic species.

 Botanist and naturalist Alexander von Humboldt visited the area in 1801, describing new species such as the frailejón.